vamsikrishna272005/19AI307_JAVA/Module-03/DAY-5/README.md

-# Ex.No:3(E)  STRINGBUILDER OBJECT REFERENCE IN JAVA
+# Ex.No:3(E) Array Input and Display

 ## AIM:
-To write a Java program that creates a StringBuilder object using a given string and assigns its reference to the variable sb.
+To take input for two integer arrays and display their elements in Java.

 ## ALGORITHM :
 1. Start the program.